 They certainly are, whether this occurs inside the pit or in the discharge line.
 Because of the threat of floods, many local homeowners have turned to us for efficient sump pump installation services.
 They are an extremely valuable addition to your home but require a fair amount of maintenance, which also includes winterization.
 If the weather gets exceptionally cold, you can remove the discharge pipe and pause the unit (but don’t unplug it).
 As soon as snowmelt is near, or whenever the next Chinook arrives, remember to reattach the pipe.

 Need Frozen Pipe Repairs in Calgary?

 If Calgary winters are no surprise to you, we beg to differ, especially when your plumbing system is on the line.
 We know there is too little summer for everybody to fully enjoy when considering unexpected heat waves or wildfire smoke.
 But Canadians know that winter is always around the corner.

 When hiring Mr. Rooter Plumbing of Calgary as your trusted frozen pipe repair professional, you’ll get peace of mind knowing that all preventative maintenance tasks have been ticked off.
 Save yourself the headache of needing trenchless sewer line repairs during the worst time of the year.
 Act now and be ahead of everybody.

-Contact our excellent customer service team today at 403-640-7789 to schedule your appointment or find out why our exceptional plumbing services surpass others.
+Contact our excellent customer service team today to schedule your appointment or find out why our exceptional plumbing services surpass others.